DSpace-Labs/DSpace-Docker-Images/tutorial.md

     FROM handle
     WHERE handle SIMILAR TO '%/[0123456789]*';

+---
-## Open in a Browser
+## Open DSpace in a Browser
+---
 - DSpace 6: http://localhost:8080/xmlui
 - DSpace 7: http://localhost:8080/spring-rest

-## Using the docker-compose.yml file
-_This is not yet working -- under development_

-    docker-compose up -d